tgc-bot/FourAcesContracts/Membership.md

         4. Member’s number of awards, their type and reasons.

-20. The Casino’s discord bot additionally records all messages that is sent within the Casino’s discord server and to the bot’s private messages.
+20. The Casino’s discord bot additionally records all messages that are sent within the Casino’s discord server and to the bot’s private messages.